Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 # Dumping the Boot

 Once the full backup has been completed the boot image can be downloaded.
-As explained by the intructions on the original README that comes with Mtk Client we need to first ensure we can dump the boot loader this can be done with the following commands and also displays the output from the targeted device.
+As explained by the instructions on the original README that comes with Mtk Client we need to first ensure we can dump the boot loader this can be done with the following commands and also displays the output from the targeted device.

 Please Note: In the example the instructions contain the following text: